Victorian Cerebral Palsy Register (VCPR)

 The VCPR is a long-running population-based register and study of cerebral palsy in Victoria.

-We collect health information on people with cerebral palsy who were born, had lived, or had received health services in Victoria from 1970 onwards.
+Founded in 1987, the VCPR project involves the collection of health information on people with cerebral palsy who were born, have lived, or have received health services in Victoria from 1970 onwards.

 Our purpose